twcc/man-vip/doc-en/docs/vcs/user-guides/create/create-custom-instances.md

 <TabItem value="TWCC Portal" label="TWCC Portal">

-The creation procedure is the same as [<ins>Create VCS instances</ins>](./create-instances.md), and please notice that:
+The creation procedure is the same as [<ins>Create VCS instances</ins>](create-instances.md), and please notice that:
-- **Image Type**：Need to select according to the operating system of where the source image comes from.
+- **Image Type**: Need to select according to the operating system of where the source image comes from.
-- **Image**：Choose the version of image to be restored.
+- **Image**: Choose the version of image to be restored.
 Please use the image created in the project `(private)xxx, xxx is your custome image file name`, or the image shared by the source project `(private)[source project ID]-xxx, xxx is your custome image file name`.

 ![](https://cos.twcc.ai/SYS-MANUAL/uploads/upload_0dcb4912bb77fb6de9f67c58d74bf47a.png)